Do you feel the time ticking away?

 March through June was a nightmare.
 Your revenue was nearly non-existent, but you still had bills to pay.

 Luckily, things have picked up, and fingers crossed, they will remain that way through the end of the year.

-Keeping as much income in 2020 when you plenty of expenses to offset it makes more sense than deferring.
+Keeping as much income in 2022 when you have plenty of expenses to offset it makes more sense than deferring.

 Save money this year by accelerating your expenses.

 Suppose your business is taxed on a cash basis.

 That means that you claim income and expenses when received or paid, not when they are incurred.

 In that case, you can accelerate expenses by paying a bill not due until early next year by the end of December.

 Write the checks on December 31st, and you are entitled to a deduction even if the check clears your bank in 2023.